MystenLabs/walrus-docs/docs/walrus-sites/redirects.md

 The solution is simple: We add a "redirect" in the NFT's [`Display`](https://docs.sui.io/standards/display#sui-utility-objects) property.
-Each time an NFT's object ID is browsed through a Portal, the Portal will check the `Display` of the NFT and, if it encounters the `walrus site address` key, it will go fetch the Walrus Site that is at the corresponding object ID.
+Each time an NFT's object ID is browsed through a portal, the portal will check the `Display` of the NFT and, if it encounters the `walrus site address` key, it will go fetch the Walrus Site that is at the corresponding object ID.